I use Emacs to write blog. In the recent update, I found

 SO I opened this issue, with the help of these friends, the issue has been fixed.
 Here is the cause of the bug.

 C-m (press ctrl and m) key.
-Pressing
+In GUI, pressing

 <Return> key actually sends